Orchextra/orchextra-ios-sdk/README.md

  github "Orchextra/orchextra-ios-sdk" branch-name-or-version

  Example: github "Orchextra/orchextra-ios-sdk" ~> 2.1 (To add pointing 2.1 version or newer)
  ```
  For more information you can consult [Carthage README] (https://github.com/Carthage/Carthage/blob/master/README.md).

 Make sure the framework is linked:
-* Click on Targets  → Your app name  → and then the Build Phases tab
+* Click on Targets  → Your app name  → and then the General tab
-* Check if you have already add some dynamic framework.
-If you don´t you have to create it.
-Tap "+" button and add a "New Copy Files Phase " and set "Frameworks" at destination path combo selector, after that add Orchextra.framework inside this new copy files phase element.
-* Expand the copy files phase elements where you store dynamic frameworks to check that Orchextra.framework is there.
-* Also expand "Copy bundle resources" to make sure that Orchextra.bundle is also there.
+* Add Orchextra.framework into Embeded Binaries
 *Note*: If you have added *VuforiaOrchextra.framework* check as well that is in "Link With Libraries".